tajpol/nextcloud-starter-kit/README.md

 📚 Next Steps
 - Add apps from the Nextcloud App Store (Calendar, Contacts, Office, Talk).
+- Try Collabora or OnlyOffice for document editing.
+- Use DuckDNS for a free domain.
-- Customize theming for your brand.
+- Customize theming for your brand: Nextcloud Theming Docs.
-- Explore federation to connect multiple Nextcloud servers.

 ⚖️ License